Student Code of Conduct

 j.
 Modifications and Alterations to Living Space - No alterations or modifications are to be made to either the interior or exterior surfaces of the rooms, doors, hallways, or building without the prior written approval of a Professional Staff member.
 Alterations or modifications include, but are not limited to the following: putting mirrors on the closet or bathroom door, putting up shelves permanently mounted to the wall, installing additional or replacement locks on the doors.
 This is not an exhaustive list and approval should be sought for any questionable alterations or modifications.
 No self-adhesive stickers (bumper stickers, etc.) may be placed on the walls or doors.
 Thumbtacks, poster putty, 3M Command strips, or small nails (7/8” long or smaller) may be used to hang posters and pictures; however, use of double-sided sticky foam tape is prohibited.
 Curtains may be hung, as long as the holes do not exceed the above standards.
 If you have any questions, contact the Department of Residence Life before applying any decorations to the unit walls.
 Residents will be held accountable for damages not documented on move-in condition forms.

 k.
 Noise - In order to facilitate an environment conducive to academic growth, Jaguar Village has a 24-hour courtesy policy.
 Any behavior or noise that may be disturbing to another resident at any time must be ended upon the request of said resident or any member of the Residence Life staff.
 In addition, Quiet Hours will be in effect for the following hours: 10:00 P.M. - 8:00 A.M.
 Sunday through Thursday and 11:00 P.M. - 9:00 A.M.
 Friday and Saturday.
 These policies apply to all areas of the Jaguar Village property, including, but not limited to, parking lots, breezeways, hallways, common areas, and units.
 Although the 11:59 Lounge does not have quiet hours, residents still need to be respectful of others.
-Any resident or resident’s guest(s) found violating these policies will be asked to immediately conform to them, and repeat offences may result in disciplinary action.
+Any resident or resident’s guest(s) found violating these policies will be asked to immediately conform to them, and repeat offenses may result in disciplinary action.
 In keeping with these policies, the use of amplified musical instruments within the complex, unless they are being used with headphones, is prohibited.
 If a neighbor is being noisy, first approach them and ask them to please hold down the noise.
 If this does not work, call the Front Desk and ask them to contact the Resident Assistant on duty, who will address the matter with the other residents.
 The Department of Residence Life reserves the right to adjust “quiet hour” privileges at any time.

 l.
 Parking - All residents wishing to park a vehicle at Jaguar Village MUST have and display a valid UHV parking permit and register their vehicles with UHV Parking.
 To do this, complete the Vehicle Registration Form at Check-In.
 Vehicles without a valid tag will be subject to parking fines or towed at the vehicle owner’s expense.
 Vehicles illegally parked in fire zones or reserved spaces can and will be towed at any time.
 Parking permit stickers must be affixed to the driver side rear window.
 Parking permit stickers may not be taped to the inside of the window.
 Improper placement, including the use of tape, is considered a violation and is subject to a citation.
 Lack of space is not considered a valid excuse for violation of the University’s parking regulations.
 Parking is prohibited in any place that will mar the landscaping of Jaguar Village, inconvenience or endanger anyone, create a hazard or interfere with the use of University facilities by others.
 A parking permit may not be used for more than one vehicle.
 Only one vehicle may be parked at campus housing.
 Residents are permitted to register one vehicle only.
 The University of Houston-Victoria disclaims all responsibility for losses or damage to vehicles operated or parked in Jaguar Village or on main campus, and is not responsible for losses or damage to any vehicle towed from Jaguar Village or main campus.